micmejia/bible-dump/NKJV/Exodus/Exod 13.md

 So God led the people around _by_ way of the wilderness of the Red Sea.
 And the children of Israel went up in orderly ranks out of the land of Egypt.

 ###### 19
-And Moses took the bones of Joseph with him, for he had placed the children of Israel under solemn oath, saying, "God will surely [^e]visit you, and you shall carry up my bones from here with you."
+And Moses took the bones of Joseph with him, for he had placed the children of Israel under solemn oath, saying, "God will surely visit you, and you shall carry up my bones from here with you."

 ###### 20
 So they took their journey from Succoth and camped in Etham at the edge of the wilderness.